 |Total C to 1 m depth Gt||Area %||C %|

 |Desert and arid||4.55||8||191||199||30.1||8.0|

 Note that extreme desert, rock, sand, ice, swamps, marshes, lakes, and streams (ca. 2.8 Gha or 19% from Jackson et al., 1997: tab.
 2) was omitted from Table 2; also the proportions of forests and grasslands that are managed or natural are intermingled.
 However, clearly tropics have most carbon (>50% excluding about half of non-tropical deserts).
-This is unsurprising as the temperate and boreal areas although nearly same area are only fully productive for part of the year due to less insolation (sunlight) in winter.
+This is unsurprising as the temperate and boreal areas, although nearly of the same area, are only fully productive for part of the year due to less insolation (sunlight) in winter.
 From Table 2, forests hold about 47.5% total SOC and savannah/grassland/shrublands 27.3%.

 How much of these forests and grasslands are managed currently or historically on these data is indeterminate.
 However the third-largest, single biome store after forests and grass/scrub in Table 2 is under croplands with 248 Gt C in 0-3 m or 10.6% of global total, all of which is entirely accessible and managed.
 Immediately obvious priorities are to reduce tropical forest clearance (often for agriculture and recently for palm-oil), to regenerate anthropogenic deserts (due to loss of humus and overgrazing), and to restore arable topsoil by better management.
 Against conventional beliefs that tropical rainforest have no topsoil, they appear particularly C rich not least in their rootzone.

-In the Table 3’s newly compiled model, forests and grasslands are still important but arid desert and croplands have greater potential to store depleted carbon in their topsoils.
+A newly compiled model from Table 3 has forests and grasslands still important but arid desert and croplands having greater potential to store depleted carbon in their topsoils.

 Calculation of global topsoil humus resource